-Today, ServerCentral manages a production cloud out of its flagship data center in Elk Grove Village, IL, and the backup and R&D clouds from ServerCentral’s presence in the world’s largest data center at 350 E. Cermak, Chicago, IL.
+Today, we manage SMA’s production cloud out of our flagship data center in Elk Grove Village, IL.
+We manage their backup and R&D clouds from our presence within the world’s largest data center at 350 E. Cermak in Chicago, IL.

-ServerCentral additionally provides managed network connectivity for SMA to data partners, the Internet, and critical customers.
-The architecture setup provides dynamic capacity with unparalleled speed and resiliency as demand changes and is optimized for improved security and overall application performance.
+SCTG additionally provides managed Network Connectivity for SMA to data partners, the Internet, and critical customers.
+The setup is architected to provide dynamic capacity with unparalleled speed and resiliency as demand changes.
+It’s also optimized for improved security and overall application performance.

-“Having a partner like ServerCentral to handle all aspects of our cloud and network connectivity — including data store redundancy, application migrations and state of the art network security — who clearly understands the importance of our SLAs, is critical to our success,” said SMA.
+“Having a partner like SCTG to handle all aspects of our cloud and network connectivity — including data store redundancy, application migrations, and state of the art network security — who clearly understands the importance of our SLAs, is critical to our success,” said SMA.
 “It’s cliché to say we can now focus only on our work, on our applications and research — but we can, and we do.”